raspberrypi/libcamera/Documentation/guides/introduction.rst

 While offering a unified API towards upper layers, and presenting itself as a single library, libcamera isn’t monolithic.
 It exposes multiple components through its public API and is built around a set of separate helpers internally.
-Hardware abstractractions are handled through the use of device-specific components where required and dynamically loadable plugins are used to separate image processing algorithms from the core libcamera codebase.
+Hardware abstractions are handled through the use of device-specific components where required and dynamically loadable plugins are used to separate image processing algorithms from the core libcamera codebase.

 ::